MapAnything: Universal Feed-Forward Metric 3D Reconstruction: Benchmarking Results

-\paragraph{Insights into enabling \coolname:} As showcased in \cref{tab:ablation_rep}, the factored representation of the scene as a multi-view set of rays, depth \& pose (RDP) along with the metric scale is a key enabler for strong reconstruction performance while using images and optionally additional geometric inputs.
-In \cref{tab:ablation_uni_training}, we find that our input probability based training is efficient in training one universal model for various tasks and input configurations, where the performance of the universally trained model is equivalent to various bespoke models trained for the specific input configurations.
+\paragraph{Insights into enabling \coolname:} As shown in \cref{tab:ablation_rep}, the factored representation of the scene as a multi-view set of rays, depth \& pose (RDP) along with the metric scale is a key enabler for strong reconstruction performance while using images and optionally additional geometric inputs.
+In \cref{tab:ablation_uni_training}, we find that our input probability-based training is efficient in training one universal model for various tasks and input configurations, where the performance of the universally trained model is equivalent to various bespoke models trained for specific input configurations.